Friday, 14 January 2011

 Irving churned out his first song, "Marie from Sunny Italy," the following year, and pretty soon he was a regular on the hit parade.
 Then came "Alexander's Ragtime Band" in 1910.
 This wasn't just a hit, it was a phenomenon.
 Sheet music sales went through the roof, faster than a squirrel on espresso.
 People were humming that ragtime all over the world, from Zanzibar to Kalamazoo.

 Fast forward a few decades, and Irving's still cranking out classics.
-He wrote "White Christmas" for the movie Holiday Inn, a song that practically invented the whole Christmas pop song industry.
+He wrote "White Christmas" for the movie Holiday Inn, and Bing Crosby recorded it on May 29, 1942.
+The song practically invented the whole Christmas pop song industry.
 Apparently, Irving had a good feeling about this one.
 He even told his secretary, with all due modesty of course, that it was the best song ever written.
-No pressure there, right?

 On top of being a chart-topping songwriter, Irving was also a key player in the evolution of popular music.
 He wasn't afraid to experiment, taking things from jazzy ragtime to smooth swing and heart-wrenching ballads.
 The man was a melody machine, and he didn't need fancy sheet music to get the job done.
 He'd just hum his tunes to a secretary who'd translate them into those squiggly lines us normal folks call notation.
 Stranger things have happened, but not many that have resulted in such catchy songs.